Carina-YuZhao/IAWA/README.md

 # IAWA
-Source code for Interval Agreement Weighted Average These codes are for the sensitivity analysis of the Interval Agreement Weighted Average (IAWA) method.
+Source code for Interval Agreement Weighted Average (IAWA).

+These codes are for the sensitivity analysis of the Interval Agreement Weighted Average (IAWA) method.

 For details of the method, please refer to our paper: "Interval Agreement Weighted Average – Sensitivity to Data Set Features."